jason-victor1/Blockchain-Development/README.md

 ---

-## **Why This Matters**

-This monorepo is a testament to my journey as I transition from a beginner to a skilled blockchain developer.
-Each project contributes to a larger understanding of the blockchain ecosystem.
-This will help me prepare for real-world applications and career opportunities in the Web3 space.

----

-Feel free to explore each sub-repository and follow along with my blockchain development journey!

----

 ### **Acknowledgment**
 This journey was initiated through the **Cyfrin Updraft Introductory Blockchain Developer Course**, which provided a strong foundation in blockchain concepts.